gemcityswing/gemcityswing.com/content/board-members.md

 # Zak Komon

-Zak has been dancing since 2011 at Miami University.
-He dances several styles and enjoys the different genres of dance.
-Zak is a  champion for the fun of a dance over other aspects.
+Zak was introduced to swing dancing in 2011 at Miami University.
+Since then, he's been active in the regional dance community teaching others swing and blues dancing, but also encouraging everyone to really just have fun while doing it.

 # James Benze